Crenshaw3000/Restaurant-Sales-Dashboard/README.md

 # Restaurant Sales Performance Dashboard

 For this dashboard, the performance of a restaurant was analysized.
-The data was uploaded into SQL Server and SQL was used to explore the dataset to draw insights.
+The data was uploaded into SQL Server and T-SQL was used to explore the dataset to draw insights.
 Then, the data was visualized in Tableau Public.
 The data set is from Kaggle.

 The project can be visited here: [Tableau](https://public.tableau.com/views/RestaurantSalesPerformance_17062290632400/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## <a name="technologies"></a> Technologies
-* SQL
+* T-SQL
 * SQL Server
 * Azure Data Studio
 * Docker